SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Viking Therapeutics, Inc. - VKTX

 (MENAFN- PR Newswire)

-Pomerantz LLP is investigating claims on behalf of investors of Viking Therapeutics, Inc. ("Viking" or the "Company") (NASDAQ: VKTX ).
-Such investors are advised to contact Danielle
+NEW YORK, Nov.
+25, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Viking Therapeutics, Inc. ("Viking" or the "Company") (NASDAQ: VKTX ).
+Such investors are advised to contact Danielle Peyton at [email protected]

 or 646-581-9980, ext.